 Obesity and insulin resistance (IR) are the components of the metabolic syndrome which is strongly associated with oxidative stress.
 The most important problem in patients with metabolic syndrome is an increased cardiovascular risk.
-Oxidative stress is also involved in the pathogenesis of cardiovascular disease.
-It is worth mentioning that the metabolic syndrome is associated with an increased arterial stiffness and endothelial dysfunction.
+Oxidative stress is also involved in the pathogenesis of cardiovascular disease.2 It is worth mentioning that the metabolic syndrome is associated with an increased arterial stiffness and endothelial dysfunction.
 Perivascular adipose tissue was shown to take part in the pathogenesis of cardiovascular disease.
-It is also worth mentioning that there are metabolically healthy and metabolically unhealthy obese persons, but a metabolically healthy obesity can change into the metabolically unhealthy state.
+It is also worth mentioning that there are metabolically healthy and metabolically unhealthy obese persons, but a metabolically healthy obesity can change into the metabolically unhealthy state.3 factor for metabolic and nonmetabolic disorders.7 Also, Grundy et al8 reported that the elevated pancreatic insulin production results from peripheral tissue insulin resistance.
+Hyperinsulinemia provides normal blood glucose levels during this phase.10 Finally, insulin resistance may outweigh the ability of the pancreas to compensate, and blood glucose levels start to rise.9

 The establishment of IR is also associated with obesity.
-In contrast to patients with subcutaneous obesity, people with central obesity exhibit a higher rate of insulin resistance.
-According to some experts, IR is thought to be the primary factor for metabolic and nonmetabolic disorders.
-Also, Grundy et al reported that the elevated pancreatic insulin production results from peripheral tissue insulin resistance.
-Hyperinsulinemia provides normal blood glucose levels during this phase.
-Finally, insulin resistance may outweigh the ability of the pancreas to compensate, and blood glucose levels start to rise.
+In contrast to patients with subcutaneous obesity, people with central obesity exhibit a higher rate of insulin resistance.^{5,6} According to some experts, IR is thought to be the primary